Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Introduction

-Our main contribution is that, on the (unrestricted) strict preference domain, \textsl{pairwise efficiency} implies \textsl{Pareto efficiency} for any rule satisfying an additional \textsl{monotonicity} property, and possibly \textsl{non-wastefulness}.
+Our main contribution is to establish equivalence results for \textsl{pairwise efficiency} and \textsl{Pareto efficiency} in general object allocation models that allow for objects with capacities, possibly with more objects than agents.
+In this general model, a matching also violates \textsl{Pareto efficiency} if it is \emph{wasteful}, i.e., if there exists an agent who prefers an object with remaining capacity to her allotment.
+We show that, on the strict preference domain, \textsl{pairwise efficiency} and \textsl{non-wastefulness} imply \textsl{Pareto efficiency} for any rule satisfying an additional \textsl{monotonicity} property.
+In particular, ruling out individual moves to objects with remaining capacity and mutually beneficial bilateral swaps is already sufficient to guarantee \textsl{Pareto efficiency}.
+Hence, a local stability requirement turns out to be strong enough to imply global efficiency.

 We first show our result for the more general setting of \emph{probabilistic} object allocation problems.
-To satisfy even minimal fairness notions, such as the equal treatment of agents with identical preferences, some sort of randomization is required.
+To satisfy even minimal fairness notions, such as the equal treatment of agents with identical preferences, some form of randomization is required.
 While a \emph{deterministic rule} outputs a single deterministic matching for every instance, a \emph{lottery rule} outputs a probability distribution over deterministic matchings.

-In this context, we show that \textsl{ex-post pairwise efficiency} implies \textsl{ex-post Pareto efficiency} for any lottery rule satisfying \textsl{probabilistic monotonicity} as introduced by \citet{basteck2024axiomatization}, and possibly \textsl{ex-post non-wastefulness} (Theorem~\ref{th:main}).
-In short, a lottery rule that satisfies \textsl{probabilistic monotonicity} will select a deterministic matching with a weakly higher probability when that deterministic matching becomes weakly more preferred by all agents.
-As a direct corollary (Corollary~\ref{cor:det_rules}), we obtain a similar equivalence result for deterministic rules by replacing \textsl{probabilistic monotonicity} with the well-known property of \textsl{Maskin monotonicity}, and possibly \textsl{ex-post non-wastefulness by \textsl{non-wastefulness}}.
-Additionally, for situations where there are fewer objects than agents, there is a practically important domain restriction where all agents prefer being assigned to an object to remaining unassigned.
+In this context, we show that \textsl{ex-post pairwise efficiency} and \textsl{ex-post non-wastefulness} imply \textsl{ex-post Pareto efficiency} for any lottery rule satisfying \textsl{probabilistic monotonicity} as introduced by \citet{basteck2024axiomatization} (Theorem~\ref{th:main}).
+From a normative perspective, \textsl{probabilistic monotonicity} can be interpreted as requiring that if a matching becomes weakly more preferred by all agents, then the rule should not reduce the probability of selecting that matching.
+In this sense, the property ensures that improvements in the collective ranking of a matching are monotonically reflected in the probabilities assigned by the rule.
+As a direct corollary (Corollary~\ref{cor:det_rules}), we obtain a similar equivalence result for deterministic rules by replacing \textsl{probabilistic monotonicity} with \textsl{Maskin monotonicity} (or \textsl{pairwise / group strategy-proofness}), and by replacing \textsl{ex-post non-wastefulness} with \textsl{non-wastefulness}.
+Additionally, for situations where there are fewer real objects than agents, there is a practically important domain restriction where all agents prefer being assigned to a real object to remaining unassigned, i.e., receiving a null object.
 For this restricted domain, we show that our deterministic result continues to hold (Theorem~\ref{th:restricted}).